Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/climate-sensor.md

 # Climate sensor

 The climate sensor node can be used to retrieve data from a climate sensor.
-In the configuration you can define which values you want to display in the status of the node.
-If **separate outputs** option is enabled, the selected properties get there own output which only ouputs the value of the property.
+In the configuration, you can define which values you want to display in the status of the node.
+If the **separate outputs** option is enabled, the selected properties each get their own output, which only outputs the value of the property.

 ## Configuration